cagov/caldata-infrastructure-template/README.md

 ### dbt Cloud setup
 For Azure DevOps repos you'll follow the instructions [here](https://docs.getdbt.com/docs/cloud/git/setup-azure#register-an-azure-ad-app).
+To integrate dbtCloud with Azure DevOps, the service user (legacy) option must be used.
+Complete the steps found in the documentation.

 For GitHub repos you'll follow the instructions [here](https://docs.getdbt.com/docs/cloud/git/connect-github).